11 Best Business Bank Accounts for LLC in 2025

 • Unclear APY on savings accounts

-Chase business complete banking is a good option for a small business looking for some heavyweight banking options.
-Read our in-depth review on Chase business to learn more about its services.
-Sign up today.
+Why we chose it: Chase Business Complete Banking is a good option for a small business looking for some heavyweight banking options.
+Read our in-depth Chase Business review to learn more about its services.

 Choosing the Best Small Business Bank Account for an LLC

 The primary benefit is to separate your personal checking account from your business bank account.
 However, a business checking account for your LLC can also offer a range of other benefits.
-Even a basic business banking account can offer lines of credit, invoicing services, and more.
+Even a basic business banking account can offer Lines of Credit, invoicing services, and more.
 A business checking account might also come with merchant services, while a savings account can help your money grow.

 In the past, LLC business owners had limited choices for business accounts, but using an online bank, with smaller fees and better rewards, is becoming more popular.